RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 Author(s) initials.
 Family name(s), "Title of article," abbrev. *Title of Journal*, vol. (volume number), no. (issue number), pp. first and last pages of the article, Month (if available) Year.

-> {.ieee-refs}[3] &nbsp; A. A. P. Biscaro, R. A. F. Pereira, M. Kezunovic, and J. R. S. Mantovani, “Integrated fault location and power-quality analysis in electric power distribution systems,” *IEEE Trans.
+> {.ieee-refs}[3] &nbsp;&nbsp; A. A. P. Biscaro, R. A. F. Pereira, M. Kezunovic, and J. R. S. Mantovani, “Integrated fault location and power-quality analysis in electric power distribution systems,” *IEEE Trans.
 Power Del*., vol. 31, no. 2, pp. 428-436, Apr.
 2016. {/.ieee-refs}

 ###### end-subtype-content